-Accessory buildings shall be permitted in accordance with the following requirements:
+Accessory buildings shall be permitted in accordance with the following requirements.

-- A. Accessory buildings may be authorized in the following circumstances. - 1.
-As accessory to a principal building or use on an existing property.

-2. As accessory to a principal building or use on an adjoining lot and where both lots are owned by a common owner.

-- 3. A building commonly viewed as an accessory building may be placed on a vacant property where said vacant property has limitations, including but not limited to on-lot septic or topographic limitations, that preclude the development of a principal building or use on the property. - B. Accessory buildings placed on a property with an established principal building shall be located in the side or rear yard.
-Accessory building shall not be authorized to be located in the front yard on a property with an established principal building. - C. Accessory buildings less than or equal to six hundred (600) square feet in size shall be subject to the following setback requirements. - 1.
-Accessory buildings authorized by Sections 1405.A.1 and 1405.A.2 above may be located within ten (10) feet of any side or rear property line. - 2.
-Accessory buildings authorized by Section 1405.A.3 above shall be subject to the applicable setback requirements of the underlying zoning district. - D. Accessory buildings greater than six hundred (600) square feet in size shall be subject to the applicable setback requirements of the underlying zoning district. - E. All accessory buildings shall be subject to the building height standard of the underlying zoning district.
+- A. Accessory buildings may only be authorized as accessory to a principal building or use. - B. Accessory buildings shall be located only in the side or rear yard. - C. Accessory buildings less than or equal to six hundred (600) square feet in size shall be located no closer than ten (10) feet to any side or rear property line.

+- D. Accessory buildings greater than six hundred (600) square feet in size shall be subject to the applicable setback requirements of the underlying zoning district. - E. All accessory buildings shall be subject to the building height standard of the underlying zoning district.